learn-co-curriculum/learn-cli-workflow-nitrous/README.md

 ![Failing Test](https://curriculum-content.s3.amazonaws.com/learn-ver/nitrous_lab_fail.png)

 I know error messages or failure messages are intimidating, but try to read them.
 Developers are detectives, constantly sleuthing for the bug that's the culprit.
-Errors and failures are our clues, they illuminate the path forward.
+Errors and failures are our clues; they illuminate the path forward.

 We know that the idea of "things being broken" is frightening at first.
 Broken things are stressful and frustrating!
 But guess what?
 As an engineer, as a programmer, the default state of anything you work on is broken.
 The things you are programming are always broken.
 Get used to it.
 Your job is to fix broken things.
 You can do it.
 Embrace the errors.
-The obstacle is the way.
+The obstacle is the way forward.

 ### 3. Read the tests

 Read the test suite in `spec/`.
-Open up the lab in your text editor, open the files in the `spec` directory that are not named `spec_helper.rb`. `spec_helper.rb` is a helper file to configure your tests which you can ignore.
-Any file in `spec` that ends in `_spec.rb` though is a test file and while testing code and RSpec are advanced, we believe the semantics are easy to understand, the meaning of the test is comprehensible, even if the code is not.
+Open up the lab in your text editor, and open the files in the `spec` directory that are not named `spec_helper.rb`. `spec_helper.rb` is a helper file to configure your tests which you can ignore.
+Any file in `spec` that ends in `_spec.rb` though is a test file, and, while testing code and RSpec are advanced, we believe the semantics are easy to understand and the meaning of the test is comprehensible, even if the code is not.

 For example, soon you'll be solving your first lab.
 The lab includes a file `spec/first_lab_spec.rb`.
 The contents will be: